Help - Maintaining your approvals - Amendments for projects conducted in NHS/HSC

 • discuss changes to participating organisations’ activity or costs with them as early as possible if you know they are affected

-• discuss arrangements to implement the amendment with the participating organisation
+• discuss arrangements to implement the modification with the participating organisation

 • share any relevant approvals with participating organisations as soon as you receive them

-• agree the date on which you want to implement the amendment with organisations
+• agree the date on which you want to implement the modification with organisations

-• for multi-centre studies taking place in Northern Ireland and/or Scotland, share any relevant approvals with the national coordinating function as soon as you receive them
+• for multi-centre studies taking place in Scotland, share any relevant approvals with the national coordinating function as soon as you receive them

 Prompt, clear communication between you both helps participating organisations to find and, where possible, resolve any problems.
-It also helps them to implement the amendment quickly.
+It also helps them to implement the modification quickly.

 • not taking part in sub-studies